botmasterai/botmaster/Readme.md

 # Botmaster

 Botmaster is an opinionated lightweight chatbot framework.
+Its purpose is to integrate your existing chatbot into a variety of messaging channels - currently Facebook Messenger, Twitter DM and Telegram.

-Botmaster is platform agnostic, which means that in its current state, developers can have bots running on Facebook Messenger, Twitter DM and Telegram with just one integration.
+Botmaster is platform agnostic in two important ways.
+Firstly, in its current state, developers can have bots running on Facebook Messenger, Twitter DM and Telegram - with just one integration.
+Secondly, BotMaster makes no assumptions about the back-end bot itself - you can write code that allows BotMaster to call engines such as IBM Watson, open source frameworks or even write the bot yourself.

-Its purpose is to minimise the amount of code developers have to write in order to create a 1-on-1 conversational chatbot that works on multiple different platforms.
+Its philosophy is to minimise the amount of code developers have to write in order to create a 1-on-1 conversational chatbot that works on multiple different platforms.
 It does so by defining a standard with respect to what format messages take and how 1-on-1 conversations occur.
+Messages to/from the various messaging apps supported are all mapped onto this botmaster standard, meaning the code you write is much reduced when compared to a set of point:point integrations.

 ## install